 Solitude is a lost art

-One of the biggest complaints I hear from my patients, and also people in general, is being overscheduled, overcommitted and overextended.
-Especially during this pandemic where we are working from home, it has not been easy to set limits at home and the typical response we are hearing is “I am too busy”, “crazy”, “I am working more from home than from the office”.
-Often said with a mixed tone of desperation and pride.
+One of the biggest complaints I hear from my patients, and also people in general, is being overscheduled, overcommitted, and overextended, especially during this pandemic, where we are working from home.
+It has not been easy to set limits at home and the typical response we are hearing is “I am too busy,” “crazy,” “I am working more from home than from the office,” often said with a mixed tone of desperation and pride.

-Even when we have time off, we are insanely busy exercising, texting, working or watching TV.
+Even when we have time off, we are insanely busy exercising, texting, working, or watching TV.
 And when there are a few minutes in between all these activities, what do we do?
-We are constantly checking our smartphones for voice mail, missed calls, email and our social media.
+We are constantly checking our smartphones for voice mail, missed calls, email, and our social media.
 I have to confess that this has been my experience many times.

 “I do some of my fieldwork at stop signs, at checkout lines at supermarkets.
 Give people even a second, and they are doing something with their phone.
-Every bit of research says people’s ability to be alone is disappearing”.
+Every bit of research says people’s ability to be alone is disappearing.”

 These participants had previously stated that they would pay money to avoid being shocked with electricity.
-Even though they did not want to get an electrical shock, it was found that most of the participants placed in this room shocked themselves with the electric shocker given to them rather than just take 15 minutes of solitude.
-They could not resist being alone.
+Even though they did not want to get an electrical shock, it was found that most of the participants placed in this room shocked themselves with the electric shocker given to them rather than just spend 15 minutes in solitude.
+They could not handle being alone.
 They needed to do something to feel alive and the only thing they had in their hand was an electrical shocker, so they preferred to shock themselves than to be alone with their thoughts.
 We are afraid of being alone.

 People are afraid of being alone because they do not know how to be alone.